-Exclusion: Exclusion is the most serious punishment which the School can dispense.
-Pupils should be aware that a temporary or fixed-term exclusion could be applied when other approaches and sanctions have failed or when the offence is so serious that the normal range of sanctions is not viewed as sufficient.
-An 'internal exclusion', whereby a pupil is isolated from the rest of the school community but the exclusion is served in school, may be deemed an appropriate sanction in some circumstances.
+Exclusion/Suspension: Exclusion is the most serious punishment which the School can dispense.
+Pupils should be aware that a suspension could be applied when other approaches and sanctions have failed or when the offence is so serious that the normal range of sanctions is not viewed as sufficient.
+An 'internal isolation', whereby a pupil is isolated from the rest of the school community but the period of suspension is served in school, may be deemed an appropriate sanction in some circumstances.

-Offences which are likely to carry the threat of exclusion include bullying, violence, theft, vandalism, the possession or sale of drugs or substances passed off as drugs.
-The length of the exclusion will depend upon the age of the pupil, the severity of the behaviour and the history of the pupil.
+Offences which are likely to carry the threat of suspension include bullying, violence, theft, vandalism, the possession or sale of drugs or substances passed off as drugs.
+The length of the suspension will depend upon the age of the pupil, the severity of the behaviour and the history of the pupil.

-Permanent exclusion could apply if a pupil is involved in a very serious incident or is facing a second temporary or fixed term exclusion.
+Permanent exclusion could apply if a pupil is involved in a very serious incident or is facing a second suspension.
 The school will always consider each offence on its own merits.
 For the avoidance of doubt, the following offences would normally lead to permanent exclusion: